tensorlayer/HyperPose/README.md

 ## 1. Motivation

-[OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) from CMU provides real-time 2D pose estimation following ["Realtime Multi-Person 2D Pose Estimation using Part Affinity Fields"](https://arxiv.org/pdf/1611.08050.pdf) However, the [training code](https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation) is based on Caffe and C++, which is hard to be customized.
-While in practice, developers need to customize their training set, data augmentation methods according to their requirement.
-For this reason, we reimplemented this project in [TensorLayer fashion](https://github.com/tensorlayer/tensorlayer).

-🚀🚀 **This repo will be moved into [here](https://github.com/tensorlayer/tensorlayer/tree/master/examples) for life-cycle management soon.
-More cool Computer Vision applications such as super resolution and style transfer can be found in this [organization](https://github.com/tensorlayer).**

-- TODO
-  - [ ] Provides pretrained models
-  - [ ] TensorRT Float16 and Int8 inference
-  - [ ] Faster C++ post-processing
-  - [ ] Distributed training
+[OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) is the state-of-the0art real-time 2D pose estimation algorithm.
+The official [codebase](https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation) is implemented using Caffe.
+In this codebase, data-preprocessing, training, and post-processing blocks are mostly hard coded.
+This makes them difficult to be customised for exhibiting the best performance in our custom visual applications.

+To enable high-performance real-time 2D pose estimation, we develop OpenPose-Plus, a flexible pose estimation framework.
+OpenPose-Plus has the following powerful features:
+- Combining standard training dataset with your own custom labelled data.
-  - [ ] Faster data augmentation
+- Customising the data augmentation pipeline without compromising performance
+- Training on a single GPU and multiple GPUs
+- Deployment onto real-world embedded platforms such as TensorRT
+- Customising the detection neural networks (e.g., changing VGG to MobileNet)

+This project is still under active development, some of the TODOs are as follows:
+- Distributed training
-  - [ ] Pose Proposal Networks, ECCV 2018
+- Pose Proposal Networks, ECCV 2018

 ## 2. Project files